MaxHoffman05/ClonePublicRepositories/README.md

 Enter your github username and this script will clone all your public repositories into a new folder with sub folders for each repository.
 I wanted to learn Bash and create something simple that I will probably need in the future, and this does both!

+<i>Keep in mind this script is not authenticated so you will be limited to the max of 60 requests per hour</i>